 Dense breasts have a greater percentage of fibroglandular tissue than other breasts made up of more fatty tissue.
 On a typical mammogram, fatty breast tissue appears dark—but dense breast tissue appears as solid white areas.5

 This makes it difficult for doctors to identify potentially problematic nodules, such as tumors, since they mimic the appearance of dense breast tissue.
 Our innovative QTscan can see right through the dense areas.

 Your breasts are composed of a collection of ducts, milk glands, and supportive tissue that make up dense breasts, as well as fatty (non-dense) breast tissue.
 It’s the ratio of fatty and supportive tissue that determines if you have dense breasts.

 Yes, extremely.
 Roughly half of all women have dense breast tissue.

-While your dense breast tissue doesn’t turn into cancer, higher breast density leads to a higher risk of developing breast cancer.
+Higher breast density leads to a higher risk of developing breast cancer.
 Your dense breast tissue can mask malignant cells during conventional mammograms.
 However, the QTscan can help detect these abnormal cells, even within extremely dense breast tissue.

 No. In fact, doctors say exercising, keeping a healthy body weight, eating healthy foods, limiting alcohol intake and never using tobacco are effective weapons against breast cancer.6